We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - muscle pain

-If Vitamin D deficiency continues for long periods, it may result in complications, such as:
+If Vitamin D deficiency continues for long periods, it

 - cardiovascular conditions